 1. Remove the yeast packets from under the lid of the can of Brewing Extracts (not needed for this recipe), then place the unopened cans in hot tap water.

-2. Place the packets of 1 packet of each of the following hops Apollo, Columbus, and Simcoe into a hop sack tying it closed, then trim away excess material.
+2. Place the packet of 1 packet of Columbus Hops and 1 Packet of Simcoe into a hop sack tying it closed, then trim away excess material.

 3. Add 1 gallon of water to your large pot.
 Add in your Booster and mix until it is dissolved.
 Bring this mixture to a boil and add in the hopsack and let it boil for 10 minutes.

 4. While this is boiling take your second hopsack and add in 1 & 1/2 packet of Columbus Hops.
 Then add then add in 1/2 of the packet of Centennial & Simcoe Hops to the hop sack tying it closed, then trim away excess material.
 (For the remaining ½ of the packets of hops store in a Ziplock bag in the freezer.
 You want as little air as possible in the bag.
 You will use the remaining packet during dry hopping)